-- Collaborative writing for a wiki allows students to see their peers' writing, and this can contribute to a shared understanding of writing processes, of the characteristics of effective reasoning and writing, and of how assessment criteria are applied to discriminate between different levels of quality in writing.
+- Collaborative writing for a wiki allows students to see their peers' writing, and this can contribute to a shared understanding of writing processes, the characteristics of effective reasoning and writing and how assessment criteria are applied to discriminate between different levels of quality in writing.

 - Learning how to write, how to establish students in a social writing space and how to establish trust in a collaborative writing environment takes time.
 Refinement of all these skills is also time-consuming.

 - Students may resist the idea of collaboration at first, believing in a teacher-centred model and instructor-led assessment.

 - Students can be suspicious of being assessed in a collaborative writing space.
 Reassure them that this method does allow for individual assessment, and that it can enhance their face-to-face learning.